Team day: With Surfers Against Sewage.

 Nick spoke with Pete, Jack, Jacey and the head office crew to arrange for us to go to Penhale Sands beach and do a Märraum beach clean.
 It might not instantly be something you think of as fun, and in fact afterwards we all said how it made the issue of waste and rubbish being poured into our oceans all the more real.
 The day itself, was absolutely stunning.
 Clear skies and warm enough to enjoy the gorgeous beach at Perran without the need for a coat, all whilst making it a nicer place for its future visitors.
 We started off the day at the headquarters for S.A.S, where we watched a video about the efforts of beach cleaning in a surfing community in India.
 We also saw the many types of promotion that the team at S.A.S have in place to inform the public about their mission, including a future campaign with schools that will be vital in continuing their work for future generations.

-We were very active in collecting as much rubbish as possible when we got down to the beach via the sand dunes (post an energising cup of coffee and a doughnut from Nicks VW Camper!).
-Wrappers and plastic bottle caps, lots of fishing rope and net, cotton bud sticks, plastic straws and many, many lentil-sized pieces of micro-plastics known as ‘Nurdles’ which are mistakenly eaten by fish and birds.
-Once you’ve learnt to look for them, you will be shocked to see how many you find on your local beach.
+We were very active in collecting as much rubbish as possible when we got down to the beach via the sand dunes (after an energising cup of coffee and a doughnut from Nicks VW Camper).
+We found wrappers and plastic bottle caps, lots of fishing rope and net, cotton bud sticks, plastic straws and many, many lentil-sized pieces of micro-plastics known as ‘nurdles’ which are mistakenly eaten by fish and birds.
+Once you’ve learnt to look for them, you'll be shocked to see how many you find on your local beach.

 After completing the beach clean the team went for lunch at a local restaurant and all agreed that not only had it been a lovely day at the beach, but that we were all shocked by how much rubbish was on one stretch of sand.
 We are all inspired to continue the work of S.A.S and do a #minibeachclean whenever we go to the beach in the future.
 Märraum is excited to have joined the ‘SAS 250 Club’, supporting them to create cleaner, safer coastlines.